 Child care rebate

 Nannies can become ‘Registered Care Providers’ (RCPs) or ‘approved carers’ if they meet certain rules.
-This means that parents can claim the child care rebate.
+This means that you can claim the child care rebate.
 To become an RCP, a person must complete an application, which can be obtained by calling the Family Assistance Office on 136 150.

 You’ll have to pay superannuation if your nanny is working more than 30 hours a week, either looking after children, cooking or cleaning.
 You can find out more at Australian Taxation Office – Super.